getify/You-Dont-Know-JS/scope & closures/ch4.md

    function foo() { console.log( "b" ); }
 }
 ```
+NO!
+It is TypeError!  //TypeError: foo is not a function   ; (Google chrome, Firefox)

 However, it's important to note that this behavior is not reliable and is subject to change in future versions of JavaScript, so it's probably best to avoid declaring functions in blocks.

 ## Review (TL;DR)